-Editor of The American Food Journal and Director of its Food Service Bureau.
+Editor of The American Food Journal and Director of The American Food Journal Institute.

 Food and Nutrition Specialist; author of "Caroline King's Cookbook"; Woman's Editor of The Country Gentleman; writer for The Ladies' Home Journal; and contributor to other women's magazines.